ZerothAngel/FtDScripts/README.md

 These scripts wholly replace the "combat" and "fleetmove" behavior of the stock AI.

-  * [utility-ai](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/utility-ai.lua) &mdash; Utility AI (2D only) with terrain/friendly avoidance.
-Meant for non-combatant ships in adventure mode.
-Has automatic wreck-collecting & resource gathering functions.
+  * [drop](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/drop.lua) &mdash; Experimental dropship/boarding AI which follows the closest enemy and keeps the ship directly above (or below) it.
+This is the full 6DoF thruster version that requires thrusters on all 6 sides.
+Note that I don't actually use this version since Lua control of thrusters is so tempermental.
+So it may go away.
+  * [dropquad](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/dropquad.lua) &mdash; Experimental dropship/boarding AI which follows the closest enemy and keeps the ship directly above (or below) it.
+This is the quadcopter version that uses dediblades for altitude/pitch/roll control and jets for yaw/longitudinal/lateral movement.
   * [gunship](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/gunship.lua) &mdash; Gunship AI (standoff with pseudo-random dodging), dedicated heliblade spinner for lift, jets for 5-axis control (yaw, pitch, roll, longitudinal, lateral).
   * [gunshipquad](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/gunshipquad.lua) &mdash; Gunship AI (standoff with pseudo-random dodging), dedicated heliblade spinners for lift and pitch/roll control, jets for 3-axis control (yaw, longitudinal, lateral).
   * [naval-ai](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/naval-ai.lua) &mdash; Naval AI with terrain/friendly avoidance and pseudo-random evasive maneuvers. ([Forum post](http://www.fromthedepthsgame.com/forum/showthread.php?tid=20953))
   * [repair-ai](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/repair-ai.lua) &mdash; Advanced repair AI (2D only) with terrain/friendly avoidance. ([Forum post](http://www.fromthedepthsgame.com/forum/showthread.php?tid=20998))
+  * [utility-ai](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/utility-ai.lua) &mdash; Utility AI (2D only) with terrain/friendly avoidance.
+Meant for non-combatant ships in adventure mode.
+Has automatic wreck-collecting & resource gathering functions.

 ### Altitude/Depth Control (Only) ###

 These scripts only provide altitude or depth control.
 They are meant to be used alongside a 2-dimensional AI, like the Naval AI card (or my non-gunship AI scripts above).
 They also work fine with manual yaw & propulsion.
+All scripts will also allow manual (analog) control of the altitude/depth using a drive maintainer.

   * [aerostat](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/aerostat.lua) &mdash; Controls helium pumps for lift and pitch/roll stabilization. ([Forum post](http://www.fromthedepthsgame.com/forum/showthread.php?tid=23335))
   * [hover](https://tyrannyofheaven.org/ZerothAngel/FtDScripts/hover.lua) &mdash; Dedicated heliblade spinner for lift, jets for 2-axis control (pitch, roll). ([Forum post](http://www.fromthedepthsgame.com/forum/showthread.php?tid=23335))